alexpeits/alexpeits.github.io/_posts/2017-02-12-org-timesheets.md

 and by pressing `C-c C-x C-o` the timer stops (clock-out).
-Org-mode also supports adding a report with `org-clock-report` (`C-c C-x C-r`), but, even with the customization it offers, it is not ideal for having a fully custom report and be able to export it to csv and whatnot.
+Org-mode also supports adding a report with `org-clock-report` (`C-c C-x C-r`), but, even with the customization it offers, it is not ideal for having a fully custom report and be able to export it to csv and whatnot.<!--more-->

 Fortunately, newer versions of org-mode come with a utility called *org-element*, which adds the ability to parse org-mode buffers as trees.
 This